Skip to main content.

 Peter Klein

-Associate Professor of Sociology and Environmental and Urban Studies
+Associate Professor of Sociology and Environmental and Urban Studies; Director, Sociology Program

 Academic Program Affiliation(s): Environmental Studies, Global and International Studies, Sociology

 Professor Klein also engages in teaching- and community-based participatory research and engagement in the United States on civic participation, environmental inequality, and housing insecurity.
-Through his courses and special projects, he works with students to actively participate in local community efforts, particularly in the city of Kingston, that address environmental, housing, and other social justice issues.
+He cares deeply about student engagement in the world beyond the classroom, so that they can see the value of the ideas they learn in courses and apply them to civic and political work that matters to them.
+Through his courses and special projects, he works with students to actively participate in efforts in local communities, particularly the city of Kingston, that address environmental, housing, and other social justice issues.

-Klein’s published work appears in The Journal of Peasant Studies, Latin American Research Review, and American Journal of Sociology, among other academic journals.
+Professor Klein’s published work appears in the Journal of Peasant Studies, Latin American Research Review, and American Journal of Sociology, among other academic journals.
 He is also coauthor of The Civic Imagination: Making a Difference in American Political Life (2014).

 Contact: